ViralPatel78/Online-Study-and-Material-Management-System/README.md

 # Online-Study-and-Material-Management-System

-An all-in-one platform designed for students and educators to manage study materials, share resources, and streamline academic collaboration.
+An all-in-one platform designed for students and educators to manage study materials, share resources.
 This system helps facilitate the organization, upload, and distribution of study-related content in an intuitive and user-friendly environment.

 ---